tirmisula/tirmisula.github.io/content/posts/variational-inference.md

 \end{align*}
 $$

-We mentioned in [EM algorithm](https://tirmisula.github.io/posts/expectation-maximization/#derive-em-from-elbokl-divergence) before, Baed on the fact that log-likelihood can be written as ELBO+KL-Divergence:
+We mentioned in [EM algorithm](https://tirmisula.github.io/posts/expectation-maximization/#derive-em-from-elbokl-divergence) before, Based on the fact that log-likelihood can be written as ELBO+KL-Divergence:

 $$
 \begin{align*}